Angelo State University: Safety and security

 Sixteen emergency call boxes are strategically spread across campus.
 In the case of an emergency and the need for immediate assistance, all calls are routed directly to the Angelo State Police Department.
 In addition Angelo State has a "Lifeline App" for IPhone or Android made available free of charge.
 It can be used for distress calls or with use of a hands-free timer that will send for help if not deactivated.
 GPS location can be used to instantly send ASU Police to that location.
-The Angelo State University Police Department employs 14 full-time police officers, all certified state peace officers, with the same qualifications and powers that municipal police departments deploy.
-They patrol the campus 24 hours/day, 365 days/year.
-The ASU alert system sends out messages to all campus emails and cell phones registered through the system in the case of any campus or regional emergency.
+The Angelo State University Police Department employs 17 full-time peace officers and five civilian support personnel (police dispatchers).
+ASUPD is a state law enforcement agency commissioned by the Texas Tech University System with county-wide jurisdiction in Tom Green County (including roads and highways) pursuant to the Texas Education Code, Section 51.203; entitled "Campus Peace Officers", with the same legal powers given to municipal and county peace officers in the State of Texas.
+They patrol campus property and the surrounding areas of owned and leased property, 24 hours per day, every day of the year using primarily marked patrol vehicles and unmarked vehicles.
+The department has a patrol division, criminal investigations division, and a communications division.